This FAQ explains what to expect of the Aria storage engine (below referred to only as 'Aria').

 - Multi-Version Concurrency Control (MVCC) and ACID storage engine.

 - Optionally non-transactional tables that should be 'as fast and as compact' as MyISAM tables.

-- Be able to use Aria for internal temporary tables in MySQL (instead of MyISAM).
+- Be able to use Aria for internal temporary tables in MariaDB (instead of MyISAM).

 - All indexes should have equal speed (clustered index is not on our current road map for Aria.
 If you need clustered index, you should use XtraDB).